reactivegio/lambda-incoming-webhook-teams-for-aws-sns-events/README.md

 ### Hook layer
 Go to your lambda in code scroll down, hook layer created by inserting the previously copied arn

+### Lambda environment variables configuration:
+In tab Configurations -> environment variables create the TEAMS_WEBHOOK_URL with the url created in webhook teams

+### Deploy
+Click deploy button to make the lambda executable

+### Creates an alarm using same sns hooked to lambda
+By simply engaging the sns also configured to trigger the lambda.